Redcof/ints-jst/README.md

 The best javascript library for dynamic HTML page generation.
 Mind the use of custom element `<js-t>`.

+You are requested to find more issue, and make it more complete.

 ### Example
 ```html
 <!DOCTYPE html>